 Hello mane embracers, I hope your crowns are flourishing and your skin glowing.
 Thank you for stopping by and welcome to my natural hair blog.

 So, we are taking a break from the moisturizing series and talk single strand knots.
 Ever put your hands in your hair and feel some little balls at the end or anywhere on you strand?
 Well, those are the little annoying single strand knots or fairy knots.

-Single strand knots are caused by manipulation, lack of moisture, improper or skipping detangling, trims or dusting.
+Single strand knots are caused by manipulation, lack of moisture, improper or skipping detangling & deep conditioning, trims or dusting.
 As I type this I’ve got a couple of single strand knots which I’ll be dusting or rather searching and destroying them.